-Want a solid definition of what employees are talking about when they discuss your workplace culture?
+Are you interested in having a solid definition of what employees are talking about when they discuss your workplace culture?
 Culture is the work environment that you supply for employees.
-Employees are motivated and most satisfied when their needs and values are consistent with those manifested in your workplace culture.
+Employees are motivated, happy, and most satisfied when their needs and values are consistent with those manifested in your workplace culture.

-From the initial application until an employee is hired, both the employer and the prospective employee attempt to determine if the applicant is a good cultural fit.
+From the time of the initial application a prospective employee makes to your organization until an employee is hired, both the employer and the prospective employee attempt to determine if the applicant is a good cultural fit.
+Culture is difficult to define, but you generally know when you have found an employee who appears to fit your culture.

 What Makes Up Your Culture?